How [Not] To Argue on the Internet

 Or maybe that will happen to you instead.
 Whatever.
 Sound like fun?
 Let’s get to it!

-Take it personally.
+DO: Take it personally.
 Immediately decide that the person disagreeing with you hates you and all that you stand for, including your religion, your family, your pets, your chosen political affiliation, and the whole of your racial and socioeconomic background.
 Go directly to ad hominem attacks.
 Make sure to ask how old your objectors are, and whether they live with their parents (basement optional).

 DON’T: Think about the criticism only in the context of the conversation in question, and ask straightforward questions if you require further information about the critical person’s perspective.